Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Beyond Smart.md

 intelligence that matters.
 Otherwise we'd all know the answers to such a fundamental question.
 <font color="#dddddd">[<a href="http://www.paulgraham.com/smart.html#f3n"><font color="#dddddd">3</font></a>]</font><br><br>I'm not going to try to provide a complete catalogue of the other
-ingredients besides intelligence.
+ingredients here.
 This is the first time I've posed the question to myself this way, and I think it may take a while to answer.
 But I wrote recently about one of the most important: an obsessive <a href="http://www.paulgraham.com/genius.html"><u>interest</u></a> in a particular topic.